corcoted/aps-abs/README.md

 LaTeX template for American Physical Society meeting abstracts

-The original author is Scott Beckman spbeckman@gmail.com , but I got it second-hand some time ago.
+The original author is Scott Beckman spbeckman@gmail.com in 2008, but I got it second-hand some time ago.
 It seems to still be valid.
-I'm adding it to GitHub so that other may easily find it.
+I'm adding it to GitHub so that others may easily find it.

+There was no license included with the original file.

+## Instructions
-## Instructions (copied from the source file)
+*From the source file*

 Note that the actual abstract submission process must now be done by filling out a web form at